Black Mountain Institute: History

 The Black Mountain Institute was established in 2006 by Carol Harter, then-president of the University of Nevada, Las Vegas, who stepped down from her role to serve as the director the institute.

-In 2013, the Rogers Foundation, established by Jim Rogers and Beverly Rogers, donated $10 million dollars to the institute to support its operations, launch the $50,000 Black Mountain Institute Prize for Fiction, and open a new building now called the Beverly Rogers Literature and Law Building.
+In 2013, the Rogers Foundation, established by Jim Rogers and Beverly Rogers, donated $10 million to the institute to support its operations, launch the $50,000 Black Mountain Institute Prize for Fiction, and open a new building now called the Beverly Rogers Literature and Law Building.
 It also allowed more funding for MFA and PhD students and fellows.
 Later, in March of 2015, the Rogers Foundation gave an additional $20 million to the institute, which allowed it to add a literary nonfiction track to its writing curricula, a partnership with the University of Nevada, Las Vegas College of Fine Arts for dramatic writing, and an additional budget with which to hire faculty and graduate assistants.

 In May of 2015, Harter stepped down and passed the director role onto Joshua Wolf Shenk.
 Later, in 2021, Shenk stepped down from his position due to an incident in which Shenk "exposed himself" on a Zoom call, which The Los Angeles Times reported on.
 Soon after, several staff at the Black Mountain Institute and its Believer magazine penned an open letter contesting the Times report, stating that the Shenk incident was not an isolated event but rather one in a much longer history of "inappropriate and disrespectful behavior that belies a chronic lack of care and concern for the comfort, boundaries, and safety of the staff".

 After Shenk's resignation, John P. Tuman served as an interim director until 2022, when Colette LaBouff was chosen to serve as the institute's next director.